aka-falcoN/osipi/README.md

 4. Based on the selection, change the directory and execute below commands:
     1. `terraform init` - Initialize Terraform
     2. `terraform plan` - Review the Terraform plan output
-    3. `terraform apply`- Apply the reviewed plan to create resources
+    3. `terraform apply -var-file=terraform.tfvars`- Apply the reviewed plan to create resources

 ToDo: